SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Miscellaneous.md

   <div style="flex: 1; text-align: left; margin-right: 20px;">
     <b><span style="color: purple;">[TR Part C]</span></b>
     A major threat to the growing usage of shared-cars is customer churn.
+    Despite companies continually providing rewards to attract customers, factors that contribute to customer churn are not well-understood.
-When I was an intern in the China biggest carsharing program, I examined how personalized economic incentives influence customer churn by longitudinally analyzing over 4 million coupons.
+    We examined how personalized economic incentives influence customer churn by longitudinally analyzing over 4 million coupons via an extended Cox proportional hazards model.
+    Results show that the effect of coupons generally increased at first and then decreased after the 130th day.
+    Offering more coupons to new customers can help maximize the profits of service providers.
+    However, such a strategy is debatable because it invades personal privacy and is unfair for existing loyal customers.

   </div>
 </div>

 <hr style="border:1px solid gray">

-### <span style="color: green"> Social Media </span>💬💬💬👥👥👥
+### <span style="color: green"> Public Perception from Social Media</span>💬💬💬👥👥👥
 Social media comments provide a rich source of text data containing public sentiments and perceptions.
 By leveraging both traditional text mining techniques and new LLMs, I aim to quantify how people feel about various urban services,